UN Urges Independent Probe As Death Toll Rises In Colombia Unrest - UrduPoint

 UN Urges Independent Probe As Death Toll Rises In Colombia Unrest

-Cali, Colombia, (UrduPoint / Pakistan Point News - 30th May, 2021 ) :The UN on Sunday called for an independent investigation as over a dozen people were reported dead in fresh clashes a month into anti-government protests in Colombia that triggered a military deployment to the city of Cali.
+Cali, Colombia, (UrduPoint / Pakistan Point News - 31st May, 2021 ) :The UN on Sunday called for an independent investigation as more than a dozen people were reported dead in fresh clashes a month into anti-government protests in Colombia that triggered a military deployment to the city of Cali.

 Clashes late Friday pitted police against armed civilians, leaving 13 dead, according to officials, in Colombia's third largest city of 2.2 million people.